 Even on the occasion that one finds a now-rare everyday car from long ago on sale, the market pricing doesn’t match that of the “interesting” cars.
 When those time-capsule Regal Customs come out of some dead fellow’s garage, they are almost valueless.
 The Grand National package wasn’t a cheap option in 1987, but it would have been money well spent for anyone who wanted to resell their Buick today.

 With all of this in mind, we could come up with some rules to maximize our long-term resale value.
-Some people really do want to keep their cars twenty or thirty years, and those people would benefit from knowing how to maximize the eBay spiff they’ll get when it’s time to sell.
+Some people really do want to keep their cars twenty or thirty years – they will take their car in for regular tune-ups, be sure not to increase the mileage by too much, and use Car Covers to help protect them from natural wear and tear.
+Those people would benefit from knowing how to maximize the eBay spiff they’ll get when it’s time to sell.
 No doubt MSNBC or Edmunds would do a “Top Ten” list, but I’d prefer to boil it down to a single sentence:

 Buy a mechanically durable sporting car from a well-respected manufacturer, in the highest-performance variant you can afford.